 One technique used for creating good habits is known as the “Habit Loop,” in which each behavior within the loop works to form a habit.
-There are three components that comprise the Habit Loop: A cue, a routine and a reward.
-For example, getting into a car (the cue), putting on a seatbelt (the routine) and not getting a ticket from the police (the reward) is an example of a Habit Loop.
+There are three components that make up the Habit Loop: A cue, a routine and a reward.
+For example, getting into a car (the cue), putting on a seat belt (the routine) and not getting a ticket from the police (the reward) is an example of a Habit Loop.
 Managers can capitalize on this strategy to help employees form new habits or change old ones.

 How to Change Employee Habits

 Bad habits can easily become routine if previous outcomes of the action have not been negative.
 By the time a company notices, the unhealthy behavior may already be ingrained within the worker.
 To change unsafe habits and mitigate negative outcomes, it’s important to understand which Stage of Change a worker is in.

 The Stage of Change theory suggests that a lack of motivation, willpower or confidence may not be to blame when it comes to someone’s inability to change—but rather that someone may not be ready to change or may not recognize that they need to.
 Understanding a worker’s readiness to change may be the key to determining how to approach moving them along the stages of change.
 The following are the stages of change and how employers can influence an employee at that stage:

 - Pre-contemplation—At this stage, employees are unaware a problem or risk exists.
 To influence someone at this stage, it’s important to educate and bring awareness to the problem or concern.